Giulia Farnese: First marriage and papal concubinage

 Pope Alexander VI kneeling in front of the Madonna, said to be a likeness of Giulia Farnese.
 (Note: Doubtful, but possible.
-On a similar claim: "Without any solid evidence Giulia is said to have been the model for Pinturicchio's 'Virgin and Child' surrounded by angels in the Borgia Apartments of the Vatican.").
+On a similar claim: "Without any solid evidence Giulia is said to have been the model for Pinturicchio's 'Virgin and Child' surrounded by angels in the Borgia Apartments of the Vatican.")

 On 21 May 1489, Giulia married Orsino Orsini in Rome (the signing of the marriage contract had taken place the previous day).
-Her dowry for the match was 3,000 gold florins (around 500,000 USD).
+Her dowry for the match was 3,000 gold florins (around US$500,000).
 Orsini, who was described as being squint-eyed and devoid of any meaningful self-confidence, was the son of Adriana de Milà, a third cousin of Cardinal Rodrigo Borgia, who was then Vice-Chancellor of the Church.
 According to Maria Bellonci, it is uncertain when Rodrigo Borgia (Pope Alexander VI) fell in love with Giulia and decided to make her his mistress.
 What is known is that Adriana de Mila eventually gave her approval to Rodrigo Borgia and Giulia Farnese's relationship in order to win a higher status for her son within the Vatican.
 By November 1493, Giulia was living with Adriana de Mila and the Pope's daughter Lucrezia Borgia, who she became a friend of, in a recently built palace next to the Vatican from where the Pope could easily make his clandestine visits.
 The affair was widely rumored among gossips of the time, and Giulia was referred to as "the Pope's whore" or sarcastically as "the bride of Christ".
-However, writers like Michael de la Bedoyere dispute her alleged status as mistress.